Artem Markelov (figure skater): 2024–25 season: International senior debut

 Neset/Markelov started their season at the 2024 Lake Placid Ice Dance International where they ranked fourth in the rhythm dance and second in the free dance ultimately ranking fourth overall.
 They then made their international senior debut at the 2024 CS Lombardia Trophy where they ranked second in the rhythm dance and fourth in the free dance, ranking third overall and winning the bronze medal.

 Making their senior Grand Prix debut, the duo placed fifth at 2024 Skate America and sixth at the 2024 Grand Prix de France.

 They then finished the season with a ninth-place finish at the 2025 U.S. Championships.

 2025–26 season

 Neset/Markelov opened their season by competing at the 2025 CS Kinoshita Group Cup where they won the bronze medal.
 They then competed at the 2025 CS Denis Ten Memorial Challenge where they ranked fifth in both the rhythm dance and free dance, ranking fifth overall.

-The duo placed tenth at 2025 Skate Canada International, their sole Grand Prix assignment.
+In November, the duo placed tenth at 2025 Skate Canada International, their sole Grand Prix assignment.
+The following month, they finished fifth at the 2025 CS Golden Spin of Zagreb.

+At the 2026 U.S. Championships in January, Neset/Markelov finished in eighth place.